lab-sun/VLD/README.md

 ## Data Collection

+This paper builds a dataset for the VLD task.
 We use CARLA 0.9.15 to collect data with the Leaderboard 2.0 framework in Town 12.
 We design driving routes by configuring starting points, waypoints, and end points.

 The vehicle is equipped with multiple sensors: four RGB cameras, four semantic cameras, four depth cameras, and one LiDAR.
 Our sensor placement is developed from the [DriveLM](https://github.com/OpenDriveLab/DriveLM) placement scheme, which is shown in the figure below.
 The specifications of the sensors is displayed in the table below.